RosaWagner/Borel/README_en.md

 ![Bonjour](documentation/images/Bonjour.jpg)

 What considerations should be taken into account when approaching typography in the context of simultaneous learning of reading and writing?
-Developed with primary school teachers and speech therapists, this project aims to reconnect the signs that we learn to read with those that we learn to write.
+Developed with primary school teachers and speech therapists, this project aims to harmonise the signs that we learn to read with those that we learn to write.

 The **Borel** project is a typographic toolbox which aims to establish a seamless connection between cursive strokes and common typographic structure.
 This typeface, named in tribute to Suzanne Borel-Maisonny, a pioneer in speech therapy, boasts a sturdy design featuring low contrast and a generous x-height.
 The letters are intentionally open and clearly differentiated while adhering to the conventions of writing in French schools.
 Complementing this system, **Borel Guides** enables the display of notebook lines, further enhancing the emphasis on accessibility, adaptability, and overall coherence.